rohitrk06/jul25_offline_bootcamp/README.md

-# Commands used in bootcamps
+# Commands used in the bootcamp

 To create a virtual environment, run: